kenzasam/hybridmicrofluidics/quick_start_package/README.md

 ## Contributions and license
 All Python dependencies were written by Guy Soffer (GSOF_) <br>
-ArduBridge, protocol file and ChipViewer are part of the GSOF package, and were editted by Kenza Samlali <br>
+ArduBridge, protocol file and ChipViewer are part of the GSOF package, and were edited by Kenza Samlali <br>
 GUI was written by Kenza Samlali, inspired by Laura Leclerc's LL_GUI. <br>
 Syringe pump integration was written by Kenza Samlali. <br>
 Syringe pump python dependencies are not published here.
-The SDK can be aqcuired through CETONI. <br>
+The SDK can be acquired through CETONI. <br>

 ## 1. About the content
 ArduBridge - The main python file. <br>
 Protocol - User dependent file.
 This file contains specific sequences of electrode actuation, functions and code that is related to one specific user or chip.
 It also includes a syringe pump class. <br>
-ChipViewer and cfg - The ChipViewer is a graphical user interface that shows electrode actuation on a map, and alows users to turn single electrodes on and off.<br>
+ChipViewer and cfg - The ChipViewer is a graphical user interface that shows electrode actuation on a map, and allows users to turn single electrodes on and off.<br>
 GUI - A graphical user interface for operating a single-cell encapsulating hybrid microfluidic device. <br>

 ## 2. User Guide